 These factors contribute to how your face looks as you age.
 In the skin there is not only collagen, the massage dissipates fat and massages the muscles under the skin.

-First wash your hands, get a mirror, and a good massage oil, This technique requires 7 step.
+First, wash your hands, get a mirror, and good massage oil, This technique requires 7 steps.

 1 Cheek Lift

 Clench your fists, elbows on the table, pose, or punch your cheekbones with your knuckles pointing back. relax your muscles, the pressure should be firm but it shouldn’t hurt you.

 Raise your head and tilt it back a little.
 Clench your fists and press the knuckles of your middle finger along your forehead at the hairline.

 Relax your face without ceasing to apply pressure and slide your knuckles along your temples and earlobes.
 Continue along the neck to the collarbones

 3. Cheek Massage

 Put your hands together, thumbs together but straight.
 Place the tip of the right thumb just under the inner corner of the left eye, next to the nose.

 Apply light pressure and slide your thumb to the left towards the ear, when you get to the ear press again and slide towards the collarbone.